Kelvin-Rotich824/dsc-phase-1-project-v2-4/README.md

 We saw that `averagerating` and `numvotes` had a low positive correlation.
 This means that even though there may be some tendency for the variables to increase together, it is not a strong or consistent pattern.
 This means that even though the correlation is low, Microsoft should not ignore it.
 On the contrary, they should use it as a reference when looking at the reviews of their movie company.

-The multivariate analysis has shown which factors correlate well with each other and if improved will lead to profitability hence fulfilling our third objective.
+The multivariate analysis has proven that there is a strong relationship between domestic gross and foreign gross.
+There is also a strong relationship between review ratings and the number of people who voted in these reviews.

 ## Conclusion.

 Based on the analysis we conducted, we can draw three conclusions.

 1. The movie industry is a very profitable business.
 However, more research should be done before Microsoft can join the movie business.
-2. Some of the factors that may bring success in the movie industry are the studios that made these movies and the movie ratings of these movies.
+2. Some of the factors that may bring success in the movie industry are the studios that made these movies, movie ratings, number of reviewers, and review ratings.
-3. There is a very strong linear relationship between viewer ratings and number of viewer votes.
+3. There is a strong relationship between domestic gross and foreign gross.
+There is also a strong relationship between review ratings and the number of people who voted in these reviews.